-Known since the stone ages, barley was already cultivated by Egyptians, Greeks and Romans, who used it to prepare breads, cakes, soups and naturally fermented beer.
+Known since the stone ages, barley was already cultivated by Egyptians, Greeks and Romans, who used it to prepare bread, cakes, soups and naturally fermented beer.
 Cheers!
-Barley is a very sustainable and adaptable plant; in fact it can be grown from almost as far north as the Arctic Circle to the boundary of Sahara desert.
+Barley is a very sustainable and adaptable plant; in fact it can be grown from almost as far north as the Arctic Circle to the boundary of the Sahara desert.

 Barley presents remarkable fiber content characterized by a high level of β-glucans, which actively reduce cholesterol and blood sugar levels.
 It is also rich in tocols and phenols, natural antioxidants that help to counteract the action of free radicals.
-Along with oats, barley is the cereal with the lowest glycaemic index and it is one of the most easily digestible grains.
+Along with oats, barley is the cereal with the lowest glycaemic index, and it is one of the most easily digestible grains.
 Barley puffs up a lot while it cooks and the dishes made with it are very filling and low in calories.

 Pearled Barley has been mechanically processed to completely remove the husk and also the outer part of the kernel, making it more digestible and easier to cook.

 * Chefs Tips *